XVA - Constant Velocity 1

 graph line of the function is drawn directly over the

-realize that there is actually data expressed on
+actually data shown on

 these graphs.